-The Best Space Heaters of 2018
+The Best Space Heaters of 2019

 During the hour we ran this heater, we did not calculate a decrease in the general humidity.
 You'll appreciate that in the wintertime, when the cold, dry weather is chapping your lips and giving you a sore throat.

-While the LifeSmart has premium features like a remote control, its weak room-heating performance makes it hard to justify spending $129.
+While the LifeSmart has premium features like a remote control, its weak room-heating performance makes it hard to justify spending nearly twice what it costs for most other space heaters on the market.
 Still, if you want a personal heater that won't rob the room of all its moisture, the LifeSmart is worth your consideration.

 Lasko 6435